bcgov/FAIB_DADMTOOLS/README.md

   - The `gr_skey` serves as the primary key.
   - The `pgid` field links the raster attribute table to the vector attribute table

- The function rasterizes using the gr_skey raster defined by argument: `template_tif` as the grid template and will be masked to raster defined by argument: `mask_tif`.
-See below code snippet for an example of importing a vector: `whse_admin_boundaries.adm_nr_districts_sp` into PostgreSQL in the gr_skey format:
+The function rasterizes using the gr_skey raster properties (e.g. resolution, cell size) as a template,  defined by argument: `template_tif`.
+There is also a option to provide  a mask raster, defined by argument: `mask_tif`, to spatially filter out values from the input data.
+See below code snippet for an example of importing a vector: `whse_admin_boundaries.adm_nr_districts_sp` into PostgreSQL in the gr_skey format.

+*Raster Import*
+If importing a *raster* (Ex.
+Geotiff), the raster is required to have BC Albers coordinate reference system, (Ie. EPSG: 3005), the same grid definition as the `template_tif` and `mask_tif` provided to the `import_gr_skey_tif_to_pg_rast` function and only one band.
+For TSR, it is recommended to use the gr_skey grid.
+The function imports *one* table into PostgreSQL.

+1. Raster Attribute Table
+The function imports the raster attribute table including `gr_skey` and the raster value.
+  - The `gr_skey` serves as the primary key.
+  - The `val` is the input raster value

+ **Function Example**
+Example of importing the vector: whse_admin_boundaries.adm_nr_districts_sp from BCGW into postgres database in gr_skey format:

  ```
- ## import whse_admin_boundaries.adm_nr_districts_sp from BCGW into postgres database
  import_to_pg_gr_skey(
   src_type             = 'oracle',
   src_path             = 'bcgw',